tamylaa/clodo-framework/docs/decision-framework.md

 - Need **advanced debugging** and observability

 ### **🤔 Hybrid Approach:**
-Start with Lego Framework for rapid development, then:
+Start with Clodo Framework for rapid development, then:
 1. **Identify limitations** as requirements evolve
 2. **Extract services** that outgrow the framework
 3. **Maintain framework** for simple CRUD services